It has always been easier

 that learned love as labor,

-not as gift.
+not as gift

-And I am trying.
+And I am trying

-I am trying to believed
+I am trying to believe

-that I do no have to earn
+that I do not have to earn

 what you are placing gently

-into my open, trembling palms.
+into my open, trembling palms

-spring of 2026.
+spring of 2026